 Factors Influencing the Price of an Energy Recovery Ventilator

 There are several factors that can influence the final cost of an energy recovery ventilator.
-These include:

-- Brand name and model of the ERV you choose
+- Brand name and size of unit

 - Whether the system is being installed in a new home or if an older house is being retrofitted